 Pangkor Island Package

-Dear Guest, You are very welcome to become a member of Pangkor Beach Dot Com (EMC) to get 5 -10% discount on all packages and the activities offered through this website.
-Individual and agents are welcome.
-Contact Us
+You are very much welcome to be a Member Of Pangkor Beach Dot Com to qualify you a discount of 5% - 10% on all packages offered through this website.
+Individual and Agents are welcome.
+It is free to be a member.
+Member Registration

 Pangkor Island provides a range of Holiday Packages, Accommodation from Camping Site, A Hut, Simple Moderate Chalet Hotels, Apartments, Home Stay and up to the Star Class Resort.
 There are also experienced agents and coordinators for your vacation organizer that become a major tourist choice such as Pangkor Beach Dot Com Event Management , Pangkorliner Dot Com Event Management , Pangkor Gate Dot Com Event Management , Pangkorguide Dot Com Event Management , Pangkor Package Dot Com Event Management , Pangkor Coral Beach Dot Com Event Management , Pangkor Puteri Bayu Dot Com Event Management , Pangkor Teluk Dalam Dot Com Event Management